TiDeane/TupleSpaces-SD/README.md

 mvn exec:java
 ```

 Clients will automatically connect to the NameServer to look for available servers with the name "**TupleSpace**" and qualifier "**A**", choosing the first one from the list returned by the NameServer or shutting down if no servers are available.
+For additional debug information, append ``-Ddebug`` to the end of the command.

 The NameServer returns all servers with the given service name and qualifier, or all servers with the given service name if no qualifier is specified.